foxyflow/DynamicPHPWebsite/README.md

 # DynamicPHPWebsite
-Follow documentation.
+Follow Documentation in Public folder.
 This website is to show understanding of MVC